.jpg)

 2018 Night Screenings. feldfuenf.
 Berlin, DE (only episode no. 0617)

-2018 34th Internationales Kurzfilmfestival interfilm (International Shortfilm Festival interfilm).
-Berlin, DE (only episode no. 0617) (as Beatrice Schuett)
+2018 34th International Shortfilm Festival interfilm Berlin, DE (only episode no. 0617) (as Beatrice Schuett)

 2018 35th Kasseler Dokfest (Kassel Documentary Film and Video Festival).
 Kassel, DE (6 Minute edit under same name) (as Beatrice Mumdschijan-Schuett)